A photo book profiling young people and their chosen creative vocations.

 I’m constantly improving my photography so over time the imagery will get better, but here are some of my favorite images that I’ve already shot for the book.

 I, Tommy van Rheeden (1986), am an autodidactic photographer based in Amsterdam.
-After graduating university (MSc Business Studies, c.l.) and temporarily moving back in with my parents to help my mom successfully go through her cancer treatment, I spend a few years working in online marketing as an adman and copywriter while traveling the world.
+After graduating university (MSc Business Studies, c.l.) and temporarily moving back in with my parents to help my mom battle a serious illness, I spend a few years working in online marketing as an adman and copywriter while traveling the world.

-Then, about two years ago, I picked up my first camera and through studying and shooting I slowly but surely came to the realization that this is what I wanted to do with my life.
+About two years ago, I picked up my first camera and through studying and shooting I slowly but surely came to the realization that this is what I wanted to do.

 Am I the right person for this?

-Second, I have demonstrable experience in picking up (grandiose/overenthusiastic) projects and seeing them through to their end.
+I’d like to think so.
+At the very least I have demonstrable experience in picking up grandiose projects and seeing them through to their end.
 This is probably best illuminated by my self-build campervan, which I bought second hand from a contractor and turned from nothing (bottom left photo) into something (bottom right photo).
-Or, as a passerby postman once remarked, “Oh look, a mobile sauna.”
-I started this project with almost zero DIY skills (my main tool was duct tape) and learned everything I needed to know on the job.
+I started this project with almost zero DIY skills - my skillset mostly consisted of creatively applying duct tape - and learned everything I needed to know on the job.

 Please Consider It!

 I hope you like this book proposal as much as I like making these profiles.
 The feedback I’ve gotten so far has been very positive and I strongly feel there’s an audience or it.
-I don’t have that audience.
-But you do.
+I don’t have that audience myself, but you do.

 Personally, I’d really, really like to spend a few months interviewing and shooting more people for this project.
 I think the resulting imagery, the stories and overall message of the book would not only have a very broad appeal - from young college students to experienced career professionals - but it would also stand the test of time.
 Ten years from now people will still be graduating from college - unsure what to do with their lives - or stuck in a rut in a dead end job - aching for a career change of unknown profession.

 If you’re interested at all in this concept, or if you have a different idea which you’d like me to work on, please reach out to me.
-I’ll gladly come by your office to talk about it some more, whether that’s in Amsterdam or Berlin (I’m serious).
+I’ll gladly come by your office to talk about it some more, whether that’s in Amsterdam or Berlin.

 All the best,